longcheng11/longcheng11.github.io/_pages/NEO-QE.md

 #### **Workshop Supported by the Project**

-2019 International Workshop on Network-Aware Big Data Computing ([NEAC 2019](http://neac2019.ucd.ie/)), co-located with IEEE/ACM CCGrid.
+The 2019 International Workshop on Network-Aware Big Data Computing ([NEAC 2019](http://neac2019.ucd.ie/)), co-located with IEEE/ACM CCGrid.